Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Purpose: Delegate client interaction with quality controls

-What to Delegate (in order)
+What Client Communication to Delegate First

 Phase 1: Routine responses (Week 1–3)